Paul Schupp

-Paul Eugene Schupp (born March 12, 1937, died January 24, 2022) was a professor emeritus of mathematics at the University of Illinois at Urbana Champaign.
+Paul Eugene Schupp (March 12, 1937 – January 24, 2022) was an American-born British professor emeritus of mathematics at the University of Illinois at Urbana Champaign.
 He is known for his contributions to geometric group theory, computational complexity and the theory of computability.

 He received his Ph.D. from the University of Michigan in 1966 under the direction of Roger Lyndon.